frogsfrogs/frogsfrogs.github.io/journal/_posts/2023-12-05-a-clean-room.md

 dust so fine,
 and loved.
 <br>
-rarely did I see the inside of my father's office.
+rarely have I seen the inside of my father's office.

 <br>
 how many lifetimes would it take